geraintpalmer/geraintpalmer.github.io/cv.md

 * Translation of pedagogic material from English to Welsh.
 * Production of new learning materials in both English and Welsh.
 * Key participant in innovative international development initiative leading active learning sessions at the University of Namibia (under the [Cardiff University Phoenix Project](http://www.cardiff.ac.uk/about/our-profile/our-values/engagement/transforming-communities/the-phoenix-project)).
+* Design and delivery of a number of workshops in Indonesia including simulation modelling, queueing theory, and optimisation.
 * Supervision of Summer project and Nuffield placement students.